aerospike-examples/aerospike-timeseries-demo/README.md

 ###Running the solution
 This is a runnable jar complete with all the dependencies packaged.

-To load data use this command:
+To load data, use this command:
 ```bash
 java -jar target/AeroTimeSeries-1.0.jar -o L -t AAPL -d 10 -h 127.0.0.1
 ```
 This would connect to Google Finance and download data (one-minute time frame) of the last 10 days for the Stock Ticker of Apple.
 In case there is no internet connection available, one can manually download the data from Google Finance (http://www.google.com/finance/getprices?i=[PERIOD]&p=[DAYS]d&f=d,o,h,l,c,v&df=cpct&q=[TICKER]) and populate the file stocktick.txt without specifying the -d option

-To read data use this command:
+To read data, use this command:
 ```bash
 java -jar target/AeroTimeSeries-1.0.jar -o R -t AAPL -h 127.0.0.1 -s 2015/12/28:11:30 -e 2015/12/30:15:45
 ```